Background

 This conflation means that narcissists resemble very much patients who suffer from panic attacks and social phobia.

+Equally, narcissists are terrified of being embarrassed or being criticized in public.
 And most narcissists fail to function well in various settings, like social, interpersonal.

 So this is very common to narcissists and people with social phobia.

+The personality disorder patients often develop obsessions and compulsions.
 Exactly like sufferers of anxiety disorders, narcissists and people with obsession compulsion, both of these types are perfectionists.
 They are preoccupied with the quality of their performance and the level of their competence as judged by others.

-The Diagnostic and Statistical Manual describes generalized anxiety disorder patients, especially children, as typically overzealous in seeking approval and require excessive reassurance about their performance and their other worries.
+The diagnostic and statistical manual describes generalized anxiety disorder patients, especially children, as typically overzealous in seeking approval and require excessive reassurance about their performance and their other worries.

+They sound suspiciously like narcissists.
 Narcissists could easily be described as typically overzealous in seeking approval and require excessive reassurance about performance.

 So both narcissists and people with social phobia, and narcissists and people with obsessive compulsive personality disorder, both these sets of patients display a preoccupation with social feedback, with social approval, with affirming attention.
-Both classes of patients, those suffering from anxiety disorders and those tormented by personality disorders, are paralyzed by the fear of being judged as imperfect or lacking or inadequate or failures.

 Narcissists as well as patients with anxiety disorders constantly fail to measure up to an inner, harsh and sadistic critic and a grandiose-inflated ego ideal or self-image.